mattiacoll/php-shopify-app-skeleton/README.md

 6. Click `Create app` in the top right

 ### Add your app Key and Secret Key to `config.php`
 The next screen after clicking `Create app` should display these keys for you.
-Inside `config.php` set `$k` to the API key, and then set `$s` to the API secret key
+Inside `config.php` set `APP_KEY` to the API key, and then set `APP_SECRET` to the API secret key

 ### Set your app permissions in `config.php`
-Modify the `$permissions` array to contain all permissions your app will need
+Modify the `APP_PERMISSION` array to contain all permissions your app will need

 ### Connect your database in `config.php`
 Create a database containing two tables with the given structure above.
 Be sure to create/add a user to this database.
 The permissions this user needs to have are at minimum `SELECT`, `UPDATE` and `INSERT`.

 Inside `config.php` do the following:

-1. Set `$sn` to your server name.
+1. Set `DB_HOST` to your server name.
 If your database is on the same server this app is hosted it will likely need to be set to `localhost`.
 Other wise if it is hosted elsewhere it should be set to the IP address of the server hosting the database.
-2. Set `$un` to the database's user account name
+2. Set `DB_USER` to the database's user account name
-3. Set `$pw` to the user account's password
+3. Set `DB_PASSWORD` to the user account's password
-4. Set `$dn` to the name of the database
+4. Set `DB_NAME` to the name of the database

 ### Upload your app to your server
 Of course, the final step here is to upload all of the files for the app to your server.
 Once that is done your app should be ready to be installed on a development store.
 This is found under `More actions` when viewing your app inside of Shopify Partners.